kurdt94/yii2-isbn-validator/README.md

 ```
 ## Ajax Validation

-Optional, but not prefered is the use of AjaxValidation.
-This can be aplied using the `ActiveForm enableAjaxValidation` property
+Prefered is the use of AjaxValidation.
+This can be aplied using the `ActiveForm enableAjaxValidation` property.

 ```php
 echo $form->field($model, 'isbn_number', ['enableAjaxValidation' => true]);
 ```

 ## License
 This extension is released under the **BSD-3-Clause License**.
 See the bundled `LICENSE.md` for details.